-The RRSO must review quarterly dosimeter reports within 48 hours of receipt.
-When the measured quarterly dose is more than 150 mrem/quarter, the RRSO must notify the SRSO immediately and begin an investigation.
+The RRSO must review quarterly dosimeter reports when received.
+When the measured quarterly deep dose is more than 1250 mrem/quarter, the RRSO must notify the SRSO immediately and begin an investigation.
 The investigation will review when and where the dosimeter has been worn, where it is stored, and any possible sources of exposure.
-The RRSO will notify the SRSO within seven days of receipt.
-These dose reports will be kept in the EDMS until the NRC terminates the license.
+The quarterly dose reports will be kept in the EDMS until the license is terminated.